- 10 GPS facts probably didn't know

 The common internet symbol '@' was firstly introduced by Tomlinson.
 For several years, this symbol was primarily by merchants to sell things and address price, for example @ Rs 50, however now, it's used for electronic communications.
-Whether Facebook, Twitter or your email address, the @ symbol play an important aspect in internet communication.
+Whether Facebook, Twitter or your email address, the @ symbol play an important aspect in communication.

 In India, the @ symbol is referred to as 'at,' or 'at the rate of', but in many other parts of the world, its known is a different way.
 Here's how others know @ symbol in various other countries.
 Take a look at the slider below.